richard-d-zapata/ansible-role-oracle-java/README.md

     ansible-playbook k2o-java.yml -e "java_version=1.8.0_152"

-If the playbook itself contains the version of Java:
+If the playbook itself contains the version of Java, it might look like:

     ansible-playbook k2o-java-7u80.yml